 As always this article is completely based on my personal experience, but I’m quite sure that others might have had similar experiences.

 When you obtain your Japanese driver’s license you might think that Japanese traffic rules are super strict and that people have to follow them no matter what.
 At least that’s the impression I got.

-Now, coming from Germany I’d say our traffic rules are already quite strict and on top of that the police checks very carefully if people follow the rules or not.
+Now, being German I’d say our traffic rules are already quite strict and on top of that the police checks very carefully if people follow the rules or not.
 In Japan … they don’t!

 Now, what will happen if nobody checks the rules?
 Exactly!!

 And trust me I speak from daily experience and I really wish I could tell you something else, but JAPANESE PEOPLE ARE LITTLE DEVILS ON THE ROAD!!!